Apes used in animal testing often display symptoms of psychological trauma. Wildlife sanctuaries are helping them recover.

 Jensvold points to a chimpanzee named Sue Ellen.
 Like Rachel, Sue Ellen spent 15 years in research, where she was involved in procedures on a weekly basis.
 Unlike Rachel, however, Sue Ellen “emerged pretty stable, even though her experience was arguably much worse.”

-Jeannie’s progress has been moderate.
-Although her seizures never went away, they now occur only once a month as opposed to daily, and while she never became actively involved in the community hierarchy, she did end up seeking out the company of other chimps.
+Jeannie’s progress was moderate.
+Although her seizures never went away, they occurred once a month as opposed to daily, and while she never became actively involved in the community hierarchy, she did end up seeking out the company of other chimps.

 Studies on the mental wellbeing of captive chimps are limited.
 Not just because the subject is complicated, but also because the scientific community has yet to give it the attention it deserves.
 Some say research into animal suffering is slowed by pressure from Big Pharma, which sees the subject as a slippery slope.
 If chimps can suffer from PTSD, who is to say monkeys — whose demand in the animal testing world soared after the outbreak of COVID-19 — can’t sustain enduring and profound psychological trauma as well?